lenghurst/atomichabits/docs/USER_JOURNEY_MAP.md

 | Skips identity + OAuth | Identity stored as empty | 🔴 High (lost context) |
 | Taps DEV mode | Enables developer tools | N/A |

-**Optimisation Opportunity #1:** The identity field is optional but critical for personalisation.
-Consider making it required or providing examples.
+**Resolution (Clear):** The identity field is now **mandatory**.
+The "Identity Mad-Libs" chip selector provides examples and reduces friction, making the requirement feel less like a burden and more like a helpful step.

 ---